jakequbit/threathunting/README.md

 # threathunting
 <h4>All things I use (or have used) for threat hunting!</h4>
 <p>Hey!
 I'm glad you could make it.
-Below is just a hodge-podge of all the resources I use to Threat Hunt that I decided to document for others and myself.
+Below is just a hodge-podge of all the resources I use to Threat Hunt.
 I'll try to add anecdotes and use cases next to each piece, but at the very least EVERYTHING will be a link.

 <h2>Frameworks</h2>
 <p>The beginning of Threat Hunting is an intimate understanding of foundational frameworks and methodologies.
 (It's not as deep as it sounds)</p>